-In this article, the second in a 3-part series on symmetric key encryption technology, we look at the development of symmetric key encryption algorithms and the range of algorithms available today along with their strengths and weaknesses, as well as the importance of crypto-agility.
+In this second installment of a three-part series on symmetric key encryption technology, we look at the evolution of symmetric key encryption algorithms, the variety of algorithms available today, their strengths and weaknesses, and the importance of crypto-agility.

 DES algorithm family